 Mr. Garre has argued 43 cases before the Supreme Court and has briefed and served as counsel of record in hundreds of additional cases before the Court at both the merits and certiorari stage.

 Mr. Garre has frequently prevailed in the most hard-fought cases before the Supreme Court.
-For example, in Fisher v.
-University of Texas, the Supreme Court issued a 4 – 3 decision upholding the University of Texas’s admissions program against a constitutional challenge.
+For example, in Florida v.
+Georgia, the Supreme Court issued a 5-4 decision allowing Florida’s equitable apportionment action against Georgia to proceed, a major win for the state in its battle to save the Apalachicola region.
+In Fisher v.
+University of Texas, the Supreme Court issued a 4-3 decision upholding the University of Texas’s admissions program against a constitutional challenge.
 In Vance v.
-Ball State University, the Court issued a 5 – 4 decision in favor of Mr. Garre’s employer client in one of the most closely watched employment discrimination cases in recent years.
+Ball State University, the Court issued a 5-4 decision in favor of Mr. Garre’s employer client, in one of the most closely watched employment discrimination cases in recent years.
 And, in United States v.
-Home Concrete, the Court sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5 – 4 decision that the Wall Street Journal reported could have a billion dollar tax impact.
+Home Concrete, the Court sided with Mr. Garre’s taxpayer client and handed the IRS a rare defeat in a 5-4 decision that the Wall Street Journal reported could have a billion dollar tax impact.